 Neither will I, Mike.
 Neither will I.

-*The photos in this post were taken by Trevor K. Chan, a friend to the Gold Star dad pictured.
+Note: *The photos in this story were taken by Trevor K. Chan, a friend of the Gold Star dad pictured.